megabyte-labs/gas-station/roles/tools/gitsome/README.md

 ## ➤ Overview

-This repository is the home of an Ansible role that installs gitsome (a "supercharged" Git CLI) on nearly any platform. [gitsome](https://github.com/donnemartin/gitsome) is a supercharged Git/GitHub command line interface (CLI), with official integration for GitHub and GitHub Enterprise.
+This repository is the home of an Ansible role that installs gitsome (a "supercharged" Git CLI) on Linux and Windows. [gitsome](https://github.com/donnemartin/gitsome) is a supercharged Git/GitHub command line interface (CLI), with official integration for GitHub and GitHub Enterprise.
 It aims to supercharge your standard git/shell interface by focusing on improving ease-of-use and increasing productivity.
 It is compatible (and integrates well with) [gh](https://gitlab.com/megabyte-labs/ansible-roles/gh), GitHub's official CLI.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)](#supported-operating-systems)